Background

 - U&E / Creat in all

-- Swab (C&S) open wounds.
+- Swab (C&S) open wounds

-- Imaging if suspected DVT or abscess/ostemyelitis.
+- Imaging if suspected DVT or abscess/ostemyelitis

-- MRI if suspicion of necrotising facsiitis.
+- Surgery now if suspicion of necrotising facsiitis

 Treatment